ToriViktoria/notiq-public/privacy.md

 title: Privacy Policy
 ---

-# Privacy Policy for Notiq: Private Notes
+# Privacy Policy and Terms of Use for Notiq: Private Notes

 **Effective Date**: May 17, 2025